 Mobilizing immediately, 40 of HighGrove’s vehicles hit the roads during the first 30 minutes of the storm.
 For the next 72 hours, HighGrove was on the clock, totaling 2,000 man-hours.
-The company had to deal with the same traffic congestion as all other Georgians, but its crews were still able to make it to their clients’ properties to lay 62 tons of ice melt to help thaw and dissolve the thick, slick frost from surfaces.
+The company had to deal with the same traffic congestion as all other Georgians, but its crews could still make it to their clients’ properties to lay 62 tons of ice melt to help thaw and dissolve the thick, slick frost from surfaces.

 What helped them move so quickly?
 Tactical and smart planning.